 I don’t know how Christmas morning is at your Nest…here at THIS Nest…when the kids were growing up it was “controlled chaos”.

 The kids were already hopped up on candy from their stockings and the excitement of the present’s that Santa had left for them.

 The last thing I needed to do was fill them up with a sugary high carb cinnamon rolls for breakfast.
 (Gasp!
 She’s knocking the traditional cinnamon roll for Christmas breakfast?
 YES!
 She is!)

 However, who wants to spend Christmas morning “cooking” breakfast?
 Not me!
-I was dragging from replacing 2,437 elves and the “Big Guy” (I don’t know about your “Big Guy”….mine is asleep in 2.5 seconds on Christmas Eve!
+I was dragging from replacing 2,437 elves and the “Big Guy” (Not sure about your “Big Guy”….mine is asleep in 2.5 seconds on Christmas Eve!
 It’s my very own personal Christmas Miracle.)

 So… I came up with my version of the Breakfast casserole.
 It can be made the day before so you don’t even have to open your eyes on Christmas morning.
-You can just pop it in the oven while sporting your “24 days of Christmas” Hang Over!
+Just pop it in the oven while sporting your “24 days of Christmas” Hang Over!
 (Face it…Christmas is like the Zombie Apocalypse for us Moms. lol)

 So all my sleepy tired friends…let’s do this!

 How To Make Christmas Breakfast Casserole